olitreadwell/olitreadwell.github.io/_posts/2016-04-10-why-i-prefer-soft-talks-and-the-hallway-track.md

 If this is you though, scream it from on top of a mountain.
 Maybe take the time to ask, "Who wants to hack on Padrino and test suites for 4 hours at ___?"

-I saw Patrick McKenzie mention this awhile back, though I can't find it now.
-If you're going to a conference think about getting a suite.
-This gives you the luxury to invite people to have a conversation or to pair on an idea.

 So all I'm saying is, rethink avoiding those soft talks, because they may create conversations & friends you didn't know you could.